haqqeez/DLC/README.md

 DLC_traces.py loads deeplabcut and runs the single function "deeplabcut.analyze_videos()" on the video data and config in your current working directory.

-Concatenation step can be skipped in ParallelDLC.sh, and you can instead use DLC_traces.sl, which skips concatenations and just starts the DLC environment.
+Concatenation step can be skipped in ParallelDLC.sh, and you can instead use DLC_traces.sl, which skips concatenations and just starts the DLC environment.<br>
-However, this is not recommended as you will create 3 output files for every recorded video file.
-We have a file # limit to respect on the cluster!
+However, this is not recommended as you will create 3 output files for every recorded video file.<br> We have a file # limit to respect on the cluster!
 PLEASE make sure to clean up your files if you choose not to concatenate and tar your data automatically!

-Concatenation step takes 1-3 minutes, depending on number of videos.
+Concatenation step takes 1-3 minutes, depending on number of videos.<br>
-Overall, scripts should run in ~40-60 minutes (or less) per 40 minutes of video recordings.
+Overall, scripts should run in ~40-60 minutes (or less) per 40 minutes of video recordings.<br>
 If your job completes in less than 10 minutes, it's likely concatenation worked but DLC didn't run.
 Or you had very few videos (<5)

 Enjoy!
 If you have any questions, contact me at z.haqqee@gmail.com